 The symptoms of hereditary ATTR (hATTR) amyloidosis can vary widely among people with the condition and even within families.
 Different symptoms may appear at different times for each person.

 The age that symptoms of hATTR amyloidosis typically appear ranges from the mid-20s to the mid-60s.
 Because symptoms of hATTR amyloidosis can worsen over time, it’s important to talk to your doctor about them as soon as possible.

 hATTR amyloidosis affects several parts of the body, including:

 The somatic nervous system, which is made up of nerves that connect the brain and spinal cord to the skin and muscles, controls sensation and voluntary movements.

 The cardiovascular system, which is made up of the heart and blood vessels, transports blood through arteries and veins to deliver oxygen to cells and to remove metabolic wastes from cells.

 - Damage to the heart muscle can lead to heart failure

 The autonomic nervous system, which is made up of nerves that connect the brain and spinal cord to parts of the body, including the heart, stomach, and intestines.

-- When this system is not working correctly, it may affect involuntary bodily functions, such as breathing, digestion, and heart rate
+- When this system is not working correctly, it may affect involuntary bodily functions, such as digestion, blood pressure regulation, and heart rate

 Possible symptoms of hATTR amyloidosis